Apistogramma barlowi

 Distribution

-Current records suggest it to be endemic to the río Ampiyacu drainage, an affluent of the Amazon mainstream in northeastern Peru with type locality ‘Peru, Departamento Loreto, Province Mariscal Ramon Castilla, District Pebas, in the vicinity of El Pozo, small forest creek tributing to the río Ampiyacu-system (about 71°55’W/03°10’S)’.
+Current knowledge indicates that this species may be endemic to the Ampiyacu River system, an affluent of the Amazon mainstream in northeastern Peru.
+The type localitymis given as ‘Peru, Departamento Loreto, Province Mariscal Ramon Castilla, District Pebas, in the vicinity of El Pozo, small forest creek tributing to the río Ampiyacu-system (about 71°55’W/03°10’S)’.

-There exist two known, non-sympatric populations, one of which displays red markings on the head and an overall darker colour pattern (red form) while the other lacks red markings and is generally paler (white form).
+Two non-sympatric populations have been identified.
+One possesses red markings on the head and an overall darker colour pattern (red form), while the other lacks red markings and is generally paler (white form).

 Habitat